In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 5. Blow off Valve

-The function of a blow-off valve is to remove periodically the sediments deposited at the bottom of the boiler while the boiler is in operation and to empty the boiler while it is to be cleaned or inspected.
+The function of a blow-off valve is to periodically remove the sediments deposited at the bottom of the boiler while the boiler is in operation and to empty the boiler.
+At the same time, it is being cleaned or inspected.

 6. Feed Check Valve